Scoliosis X-Rays: Can X-Rays Identify A Scoliosis?

 When a young patient comes to see me with concerns about scoliosis, it’s often because a routine physical has spotted an abnormal spinal curvature.

-While scoliosis is incurable and progressive, it is highly treatable, but before the first steps on the road to treatment can be taken, I need accurate assessment and measurements, and this is achieved with the scoliosis X-ray.
+While scoliosis is incurable and progressive, it is highly treatable, but before the first steps on the road to treatment can be taken, I need accurate assessment and measurements, and this is achieved with the scoliosis X-ray, while also considering the importance of minimizing ray exposure.

 While scoliosis can develop at any age and take many forms, the most prevalent condition type is adolescent idiopathic scoliosis (AIS) diagnosed between the ages of 10 and 18.